NEON EVENTS SUMMER AND FALL 2018

 Cloth hardcover third printing with 220+color photographs.
 Includes extended neon notes section and updated neighborhood index with sign condition for all surviving signs.
 The fabulous Verdi Club is on the cover, one of the best neon signs in San Francisco.

 $33 + tax

 Quick shipping in Continental US, limit 2 per order.
 Contact us for larger or international orders.

 Festival photo credits: Al Barna, Randall Ann Homan, and Kate Widdows, except where noted.

-The symposium and Neon Works shop tour are sponsored by the Art Deco Society of California in memory of Michael Crowe.
-The symposium is also sponsored by Stephanie Poteet and by Charles Chapman and Annette Smith.
+The symposium and shop tour are sponsored by the Art Deco Society of California in memory of Michael Crowe.
+The festival is sponsored by Anika Chasuk, Jason LaBarbera, Stephanie Poteet, Ira and Carol Serkes, and by Charles Chapman and Annette Smith.
 The opening reception and Letterland event are sponsored by Adobe TypeKit.
-Shop tour sponsored by Neon Works.

 We are grateful to our sponsors, and to the supporters who encouraged us to create a venue for champions to share challenges and success in preserving historic neon signs.
 Others have shown their support by donating and promoting Neon Speaks events on social media and other channels.
 Interested in becoming a sponsor or supporter?
 Let's talk!